Europe Bucket List - Iconic Travel Experiences

 29. Go for a hike in Plitvice Lakes National Park, Croatia

 If you are a nature lover, Plitvice Lakes must find a place on your bucket list.
 Sixteen turquoise lakes fall into each other and create gushing waterfalls and canyons in the process.
-The falls are surrounded by lush forests, making it a haven for hikers & adventure lovers,
+The falls are surrounded by lush forests, making them a haven for hikers & adventure lovers,

 30. Take a hot air balloon ride over Cappadocia, Turkey

-Cappadocia located in southern Turkey is known for its fairytale vistas, remarkable rock formations and cave dwellings.
+Cappadocia located in southern Turkey is known for its fairytale vistas, remarkable rock formations, and cave dwellings.
 What has made Cappadocia a must-visit destination are the hot air balloons that float over the moon-like landscape every morning.
 Take a balloon ride over the historic region to witness a vivid sunrise and then descend into the valleys and canyons.

 31. Take a boat ride on Lake Bled, Slovenia

 Nestled between lush forests and snow-capped mountains, Lake Bled is undoubtedly a photographer’s dream.
 A medieval castle clinging to the rocky cliff and the picturesque island church make the region as dreamy as it can.
 Row your boat over to the tiny isle to absorb the beauty of your tranquil surroundings.
 Don’t forget to eat the scrumptious Bled Cake while you are in the area.

 32. Rent a Bike and ride along the canals in Amsterdam